Bhogeswar Baruah: Later years

-Baruah did not tell his father about his decision to join the army or ask for his permission as he thought that his father would refuse, as Baruah was his main helper in the fields.
-Instead, Baruah realised that he would have long annual leave, and decided to divide the time into two parts during the planting season and the harvest season, so that he could return home to help with farming.
+Baruah was reluctant to inform his father that he joined the army since he was his father's main help in farming.
+Instead, Baruah decided to divide the time into two parts during the planting season and the harvest season, so that he could return home to help with farming.
 He did not take leave during festivals such as Bihu.
-During his eighteen year long military career, he returned home twice every single year in keeping with his promise to his father.
+During his military career, he returned home twice annually to assist his father with farming.

-Baruah received his only promotion after three years, which from a constable to a Havildar.
-Whilst not thinking too much of it initially, towards the end of his career, seeing his peers being promoted far above him while he was not began to trouble him.
+After three years, Baruah was promoted from a constable to a Havildar.
+He did not focus on promotion much initially, but after seeing others promoted later on in his career, he became more concerned.
 He subsequently decided to apply for a home-posting near Assam to plan for post-retirement life.
 His first home posting was in Dimapur, where he drove army trucks to transport supplies to different areas.
-In Dimapur, Baruah began to further question his job due to him not having promotions, and this combined with his wife being pregnant with their second child led to him after a while deciding to take voluntary retirement to go back to his village and return to farming.
+In Dimapur, his concerns over promotion, combined with his second child being due, influenced his decision to take voluntary retirement and return to farming in his village.
 He retired at the rank of Havildar.